 Welcome to Psychology 301

-Here is a bit of information to help you navigate Sona, the online Psychology Experiment and Registration System you will use to complete the research requirement for your class.
+Here is information to help you navigate Sona, the online Psychology Experiment and Registration System you will use to complete the research requirement for your class.

 If you have any questions, please contact Lynne Maphies, the Research Coordinator, at email@example.com.

 - Requesting an Account

 - Retrieving a Lost Password

 - Online vs. In-Person Studies

 - 2-Part Studies